MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/international/Copy-UserInternationalSettingsToSystem.md

 The **Copy-UserInternationalSettingsToSystem** cmdlet gets the **international settings** from the current user.
 You can decide whether to copy these settings into the **Welcome screen and system accounts**, the **New user accounts**, or both.

-This cmdlet needs two parameters: **-WelcomeScreen** and **-NewUser**.
+This cmdlet takes two parameters: **-WelcomeScreen** and **-NewUser**.

-When any of the parameters is set to $True, this gets the current values from the current user and copies them to the system settings for the selected options based on the parameters that were set to $True.
+When any of the parameters is set to $True, this cmdlet gets the current values from the current user and copies them to the system settings for the selected options based on the parameters that were set to $True.

 **Important:** Please note that this PowerShell Cmdlet is only available for Windows 11 and higher.

 ## EXAMPLES

-### Example 1: Copy settings into both the Welcome screen and new user accounts
+### Example 1: Copy settings into both the Welcome screen and system accounts, and new user accounts
 ```
 PS C:\> Copy-UserInternationalSettingsToSystem -WelcomeScreen $True -NewUser $True
 ```

-This example copies the Windows Display language, Input language, Regional Format/locale and Location/GeoID into both the Welcome screen and the new user accounts.
+This example copies the Windows Display language, Input language, Regional Format/locale and Location/GeoID into both the Welcome screen and system accounts, and new user accounts.

-### Example 2: Copy the settings into only the Welcome screen
+### Example 2: Copy the settings into only the Welcome screen and system accounts
 ```
 PS C:\> Copy-UserInternationalSettingsToSystem -WelcomeScreen $True -NewUser $False
 ```

-This example copies the Windows Display language, Input language, Format/locale and Regional Location/GeoID to the Welcome screen only.
+This example copies the Windows Display language, Input language, Format/locale and Regional Location/GeoID to the Welcome screen and system accounts only.

 ## PARAMETERS